root-project/web/blog/_posts/2021-03-19-tmva-pytorch.md

 ## Need for a PyTorch Interface?

 TMVA already has a PyKeras interface which we all love, especially with Keras’ simple high-level tensorflow API.
-If your work involves some elementary experiments, Keras maybe the goto framework due to its plug & play spirit.
+If your work involves some elementary experiments, Keras maybe the goto framework due to its plug and play spirit.

 But things get interesting when one requires low level control and flexibility.
 That’s when the argument for Keras starts losing water.
 PyTorch on the other hand is amazing in terms of control, flexibility and raw power that it can provide to the user.
-It’s lower-level approach is better suited for the more mathematically-inclined users.
+Its lower-level approach is better suited for the more mathematically-inclined users.

 PyTorch is widely used​ among researchers and hence has a large community around it.